 Keep an eye out for grub damage during this time.
-If an application for grub control was made in June, you should not need to re-apply.
-You can fertilize again in July, although weeds should be considered before doing so as overfertilization can promote weed growth.
+If an application was made in June, this should not be necessary.
+You can fertilize again in July, although weeds should be considered before doing so.

 Late October to Early November